 The Center for Educational Performance and Information (CEPI) collected the data used to compile this report.
 The databases used include:

-For more details on the data definitions and how the data is collected, please refer to the MSDS Collections Details Manual found on the CEPI website.
-Additional documentation can be found on the Michigan Cohort Graduation and Dropout Reports section of the website.
+For more details on the data definitions and how the data is collected, please refer to the MSDS Collections Details Manual on the CEPI website.
+You can find additional documentation on the Michigan Cohort Graduation and Dropout Reports section of the website.

 To change these settings go to edit report

 Alert!
 You must choose valid Report Settings to view data.